Set Up Hardware with Square for Restaurants

 Open the app and tap Account > Set Up Hardware.
 If you are using Square Register, tap Utilities and Settings.

 Note: If you’re using a Square Stand to connect your compatible USB cash drawers, just insert the USB plug directly into the hub of the Stand – your hardware will automatically connect.
 Just make sure you’re signed in to the Restaurants app with a device code.

-With the exception of the Square contactless + chip and PIN card reader, which connects through the Restaurants app, all other Bluetooth devices will need to be connected through your iPad settings.
+With the exception of the Square contactless + chip card reader, which connects through the Restaurants app, all other Bluetooth devices will need to be connected through your iPad settings.
 Read more about setting up hardware with your iPad.

 Receipt Printers, Kitchen Printers and Cash Drawers

 View a full list of compatible hardware to start using your Restaurants point of sale.
 Keep in mind, the Restaurants app is only available for iOS – make sure to purchase hardware compatible with iPad.